Buckingham Palace worker jailed for stealing photo album of Trump’s U.K. visit

-Adamo Canto, 37, a catering assistant, took some 77 items from the Queen’s gallery shop, staff lockers and Prince Andrew’s storeroom between November 2019 and August 2020, British media reported.
-He pleaded guilty to three counts of theft, and the Westminster Magistrates’ Court handed him an eight-month prison sentence on Monday.
+Adamo Canto, 37, a catering assistant, took some 77 items from the queen’s gallery shop, staff lockers and Prince Andrew’s storeroom between November 2019 and August 2020, British media reported.
+He pleaded guilty to three counts of theft, and the Westminster Magistrates’ Court handed him an eight-month prison sentence Monday.

-Due to the coronavirus pandemic, changes to Canto’s work duties meant he had been given access to otherwise off-limits rooms to clean them.
+Because of the coronavirus pandemic, changes to Canto’s work duties meant he had been given access to otherwise off-limits rooms to clean them.

 He took items worth up to $135,000, according to an investigation conducted by the London police force’s royalty and specialist protection command.
-His stash included gold pocket watch necklaces, silk pajamas, a brooch and signed photographs of Prince Harry, Prince William and his wife Kate.
+His stash included gold pocket watch necklaces, silk pajamas, a brooch and signed photographs of Prince Harry, Prince William and his wife, Catherine, Duchess of Cambridge.

-The Companion of Bath medal belonging to Queen Elizabeth II’s current serving master of the household, Tony Johnstone-Burt, was among several of the items sold on eBay.
+The Companion of the Order of the Bath medal belonging to Queen Elizabeth II’s master of the household, Tony Johnstone-Burt, was among several of the items sold on eBay.

-Johnstone-Burt said in a statement that he had wanted to wear the medal in June for the Queen’s birthday parade — known as Trooping the Color — only to find that it was missing.
+Johnstone-Burt said in a statement that he had wanted to wear the medal in June for the queen’s birthday parade — known as Trooping the Color — only to find that it was missing.

-Canto, from Scarborough in England, had sold some of the goods for a prince “well under” their true financial value, the BBC reported.
+Canto, from Scarborough in England, had sold some of the goods for a price “well under” their true financial value, the BBC reported.
 Some have yet to be recovered.
-“He failed to comprehend the monetary value of the memorabilia,” Royal Expert Richard Fitzwilliams said.
+“He failed to comprehend the monetary value of the memorabilia,” royal expert Richard Fitzwilliams said.

-The photo album of Trump’s visit to the U.K. in 2019 was sold for $2,036 Tatler magazine reported.
+The photo album of Trump’s visit to Britain in 2019 was sold for $2,036, Tatler magazine reported.

 During his trial, the court heard that Canto, who was hired to work in the kitchens at the palace in 2015, had pocketed the items because he was facing financial difficulties and was struggling to pay off debts.